 How to plan a garden for privacy

-The location of our homes means many of us have gardens that are overlooked.
+The location of our homes means many of us have gardens that are overlooked by neighbors, especially in urban areas.
 But when you’re planning your garden, there are a range of garden privacy ideas that will make your outdoor space feel sheltered.

-At the boundaries, a hedge can offer dense coverage, so that those outside can’t see through into the garden if that’s an issue.
+At the boundaries of your yard, a hedge can offer dense coverage, so that those outside can’t see through into the garden if that’s an issue.
 Or consider pleached trees, where branches are trained on to a trellis or another framework to produce a wide sweep of foliage that prevents views into the garden.

 They can also be used across the space as an alternative to planting on a boundary.

-If you’re growing crops that need to be harvested regularly, positioning the kitchen garden close to the house will be more convenient.
+If you’re growing crops that need to be harvested regularly, positioning your vegetable garden close to the house will be more convenient.
 And for watering, locate it where the hose will reach or at a distance within which you’re happy to carry a watering can.

 Consider the hours available to tend the crops in addition to how much space you have overall when allocating the area for a vegetable garden.